progenetix/bycon/README.md

 The `bycon` project - at least at its current stage - is a mix of _Progenetix_ (i.e. GA4GH object model derived) - data structure management, and the implementation of middleware & server for the Beacon API.

-While the current implementation runs nicely against the >100'000 samples / millions of genomic variants of the diverse Progenetix collections, it's certainly not a drop-in Beacon implementation - unless you really know what you do (we don't).
+While the current implementation runs nicely against the >100'000 samples / millions of genomic variants of the diverse Progenetix collections, it's not yet a drop-in Beacon implementation - unless you really know what you do.

+More information about the current status of the package can be found in the inline documentation which is also [presented in an accessible format](https://info.progenetix.org/tags/Beacon.html) on the _Progenetix_ website.

 ### Directory Structure